-- Promoting the principles of gender equity, encouraging diversity in representation and participation and women's active citizenship. - Ensuring that gender equality remains a critical consideration with respect to the work that councils do in supporting communities. - Aligning with Councils' gender equality strategies and family violence prevention plans, as well as community capacity building (diversity and active participation in local decision-making and the local democratic process).
+- Promoting the principles of gender equity, encouraging diversity in representation and participation and women's active citizenship. - Ensuring that gender equality remains a critical consideration with respect to the work that councils do in supporting communities. - strategies and family violence prevention plans, as well as community capacity building (diversity and active participation in local decision-making and the local democratic process).